lebowitz/drmetablog/README.md

 ## Autobiography

 The [autobiography](autobiography_of_dr_metablog.md) offers a personal account of Dr. Metablog's life, written in his distinctive voice.
 From his Brooklyn childhood in the 1940s, through his years at Cornell University, to his later reflections on literature, Shakespeare, and aging, the memoir showcases the author's erudite wit and self-deprecating humor while providing context for the themes and style explored in the analysis.

+## Portrait

+The [portrait](portrait_of_dr_metablog.md) provides a visual interpretation of Vivian de St. Vrain based on details gleaned from his writings.
+The image captures his scholarly demeanor, his love of books, and the thoughtful expression characteristic of someone who has spent a lifetime engaged with literature and ideas.